 Wetlands Discovery Center Celebrates World Wetlands Day

-The South Louisiana Wetlands Discovery Center will host Terrebonne Parish’s eighth annual World Wetlands Day celebration on Thursday, February 2, 2017 from 8:45 a.m. to 2 p.m. at the Bayou Terrebonne Waterlife Museum.
+The South Louisiana Wetlands Discovery Center will host Terrebonne Parish’s ninth annual World Wetlands Day celebration on Friday, February 2, 2018 at the Bayou Terrebonne Waterlife Museum.

 Each February, government agencies, non-governmental organizations and groups of citizens worldwide undertake actions aimed at raising public awareness of wetland values and benefits in general.

 This year’s World Wetlands Day theme is Wetlands for a sustainable urban future.
 About half of the world’s population lives in urban areas.
 As cities grow and demand for land increases, the tendency is to encroach on wetlands.
 City planners work to ensure that cities today can deliver not only basic services such as accommodation, transport and water, but that these cities are safe, resilient and environmentally friendly.
 During storms, urban wetlands absorb excess rainfall, which reduces flooding in cities and prevents disasters and their subsequent costs.
 The abundant vegetation found in urban wetlands, acts as a filter for domestic and industrial waste and this contributes to improving water quality.
 When preserved and sustainably used, urban wetlands can provide cities with multiple economic, social and cultural benefits.